erorus/db2/README.md

 ## Compatibility

-Currently it works only with the WDB5 format, which is currently used in the Legion beta.
-It should work reasonably well for most DB2 files already, with support for embedded IDs, ID blocks, the copy block, and including Item-sparse with its embedded strings.
+Currently it works best with the WDB5 format, which is used in the Legion beta.
+It should work well for most DB2 files, with support for embedded IDs, ID blocks, the copy block, and including Item-sparse with its embedded strings.
 Other files with embedded strings will need you to identify the string fields.

-Warlords of Draenor (and prior versions) uses WDB2, which is not compatible with this library.
-Support for WDB2 might be added later.
+Warlords of Draenor (and Cataclysm, and Mists of Pandaria) uses the WDB2 format, which is also compatible with this library.
+Support for WDB2 is not as robust, as there are fewer clues regarding field types.

-Legion already went through WDB3 and WDB4, and I do not intend to support those versions, as the record structure for those formats is stored in the WoW executable.
+Legion alpha already went through WDB3 and WDB4, and I do not intend to support those versions, as the record structure for those formats is stored in the WoW executable.

 ## Goals